moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 1. They should all have the `~(rd|webide)-workflow::unprioritized` label assigned.
 1. All higher-priority issues should be assigned to the **[`Next 1-3 releases` milestone](https://gitlab.com/groups/gitlab-org/-/milestones/48#tab-issues)**.
 1. Issues which are not a priority to finish within the `%"Next 1-3 releases"` may have the `%"Next 4-7 releases"` or `%"Next 7-13 releases"` release applied, or alternately, they can be assigned to `%Backlog` or `%Awaiting Further Demand`.
 1. Issues in `~(rd|webide)-workflow::unprioritized` MUST NOT be left without a release applied.
 This should be enforced by automation.
-Use [this issue search to identify Remote Development issues which are missing a milestone](https://gitlab.com/groups/gitlab-org/-/issues/?sort=created_asc&state=opened&label_name%5B%5D=Category%3ARemote%20Development&milestone_title=None&first_page_size=100)
+Use [this issue search to identify Workspaces issues which are missing a milestone](https://gitlab.com/groups/gitlab-org/-/issues/?sort=created_asc&state=opened&label_name%5B%5D=Category%3ARemote%20Development&milestone_title=None&first_page_size=100)

 **Explanation:**